nicky-nym/nicky-nym.github.io/index.md

 ### <a name="convenience"></a>Convivial & convenient

-It should be:
+Significantly increased mobility & kinematic range means that it's easier to go see people and easier to get to more places.

+* **Convivial**
-  * easy to go see your friends
+  * easy to go see your friends & family
   * easy to do an errand for your mom
   * easy to go to weird new clubs and meetup groups to see who's there

-* **Proximity.** Everything within 30 minutes
+  * easy for kids to go to parks & playgrounds on their own, without needing a ride

+* **Convenient** &mdash; easy access to
   - school & work
-  - friends & family
   - groceries & restaurants
-  - parks & playgrounds
   - gyms & laundromats
   - dentists & doctors
   - libraries & museums